Nazir Jairazbhoy: Life

-Although born in England to Indian parents, he was educated in India.
+Although born in England to Parsi Indian parents, he was educated in India.
 He began sitar studies as a child in Bombay from Madhav Lal.
-In 1967, credited as "Soma", he played sitar on the Incredible String Band's album The 5000 Spirits or the Layers of the Onion.
+In 1967, credited as "Soma", he played sitar on The Incredible String Band's album The 5000 Spirits or the Layers of the Onion.

 After graduation from the Doon School and the University of Washington.
 He was a student of Dr. Arnold Adriaan Bake at the School of Oriental and African Studies of the University of London, receiving his doctorate in 1971.

 He produced more than 100 publications as well as audio and video productions on both classical and folk music of India.
 He founded the Archives and Research Centre for Ethnomusicology (ARCE) of the American Institute of Indian Studies in New Delhi.

 He was married to the ethnomusicologist and singer Dr. Amy Catlin-Jairazbhoy and they both co-owned Apsara Media for Intercultural Education in Van Nuys, California.